 A study by the University of Modena in Italy found that over 84% women suffer from period pain.

-Dysmenorrhoea or period pain is a common complaint women come to see me for in my acupuncture practice.
+Dysmenorrhoea or period pain is a common complaint women come to see me for in my Melbourne Acupuncture practice.

 Acupuncture and Chinese medicine are excellent for helping women manage their pain and cycle naturally.
-In New Zealand, most women take medicines such as neurofen or panadol to alleviate the pain, but there are ways to prevent period pain, especially by teaching young women how to look after themselves from menarche (when the period begins) and also by incorporating some very useful practices that are passed on in Chinese medicine.
+In Australia, most women take medicines such as neurofen or panadol to alleviate the pain, but there are ways to prevent period pain.

 Acupuncture for period pain is promising for reducing the pain, even better than no treatment or NSAIDs.
 Acupuncture appears safe given only a few mild adverse events were reported in this 2018 Systematic Review.
 More rigorously designed trials are required to confirm their findings.